-Balance Sheet for the Police and Crime Commissioner Group (Page 71)
+Balance Sheet for the Police and Crime Commissioner Group (Page 76)

 This shows the Group's financial position and net assets at the financial year-end.
-It summarises the non-current and current assets, which are used in carrying out the Group's activities, together with its liabilities.
+It summarises the non-current and current assets and liabilities, which are used in carrying out the Group's activities.

-Cash Flow Statement for the Police and Crime Commissioner Group (Page 72)
+Cash Flow Statement for the Police and Crime Commissioner Group (Page 77)